mik-p/wn-s3browser-plugin/README.md

 S3 object browser plugin containing components for front end views to interact with an s3 bucket like a file browser.
 This is a plugin for [WinterCMS](https://wintercms.com).

+## Cool Features

+- supports many of the backends that are used in [flysystem]()
+- uses cache to list files
+- the API implements the [TUS](https://tus.io) resumable upload protocol using [tus-php](https://github.com/ankitpokhrel/tus-php), and there is a component to match.
+- middleware can be added to create custom access control

 ## Why?

 There is already a media manager and remote filesystem support in WinterCMS.